Omeesha28/Project_1/README.md

 -	Represents the top 6 car models for all selected cities.

 #### Analysis:
-- Based on our analysis, the most popular car choosen by buyers in selected cities is the TESLA Model Y it also has a federal incentive of $7500.
-We found that not all electric cars are eligible for federal tax incentive.
+- Based on our analysis, the most popular car choosen by buyers in selected cities is the TESLA Model Y. It  has a federal incentive of $7500.
+We found that not all electric cars are eligible for federal tax incentives.

 ### MAIN ANALYSIS: Is Washington Ready for the EV Revolution?
+- Based on our research and provided the data, we do not think Washinton State is ready for the EV Revolution yet.
+In our project, we have analyzed the top 5 cities with the most electric vechicles registered and we found that there are many charging stations available.
+High-speed charging can adversely impact the lifespan of a car's battery.
+Nonetheless, the majority of cars are equipped with an integrated battery management system designed to regulate both the charging speed and the temperature of the battery.
+Most of the charging stations are slow in charging speed which would not be conveninet for everyone specially those who do not have charging stations near their homes and work places which will result in issues like cars not having sufficient charge when needed.
+- When purchasing a EV vechile it is important to know if there are any federal and state incentives provided.

 # Limitations
+- Due to the limitation of time and funds, it restricted the depth and thoroughness of the analysis that can be performed.
+Most of the data available required alot of funding which we did not have to complete the project.
+- Another limitation was lack of data available for free.
+There are chances that our free datasets may be incomplete or outdated, affecting the accuracy of the analysis.